Candidate Performance Facts & Figures

 Teacher Graduate Employment Rate

-Grace College Center for Career Connections conducted a First Destinations Survey of 2017-2018 Grace College graduates.
-Of those responding (17 of 39 program completers), 100% of School of Education graduates were successful in their “first destination” with 88% employed full-time and 12% employed part-time.
+Grace College Center for Career Connections conducted a First Destinations Survey of 2018-2019 Grace College graduates.
+Of those responding (24 of 35 program completers), 100% of School of Education graduates were successful in their “first destination” with 92% employed full-time and 8% pursuing graduate studies.

 The School of Education also collects ongoing employment information on its graduates.
-The most recent data indicates 89% (31/35) of 2018-2019 School of Education graduates are employed in a full-time teaching position, with 3% (1/35) working in schools in a support role and 6% (2/35) attending graduate school.
+The most recent data indicates 89% (31 of 35) of 2018-2019 School of Education graduates are employed in a full-time teaching position, with 3% (1 of 35) working in schools in a support role and 6% (2 of 35) attending graduate school.

 Student Loan Default Rates and other Consumer Information